ShinichiM/weather-dashboard/README.md

 # Weather Dashboard
 ## Overview
-The weather dashboard is your go-to platform to get the latest updates on current and future forecasted weather!

-The dashboard gives you accurate and current temperature readings up to a 1/100th of a degree (Fahrenheit) along with wind speeds (MPH), humidity (%), and UV indices.
+The weather dashboard is an application that provides users with current and future weather forecasts for any city.
+By using web APIs from [OpenWeatherMap](https://openweathermap.org/) the dashboard gives you accurate temperature readings up to 1% of a degree (Fahrenheit/Celcius/Kelvin) along with wind speeds, humidity, and UV indices.

 ## Key Technologies
 - Moment.js